bandframework/surmise/docs/rng_dev_guide.rst

-    The consistent use of just `scipy.stats` is indeed important since the interfaces of both `scipy.stats` and `numpy.random` have been changing signficantly recently.
+    The consistent use of just `scipy.stats` is indeed important since the interfaces of both `scipy.stats` and `numpy.random` have been changing significantly recently.
 Presently, it appears that we could allow for simultaneous use of both packages since both use [`numpy.random` RNGs](https://docs.scipy.org/doc/scipy/tutorial/stats/probability_distributions.html#random-number-generation).
     However, restricting use to just `scipy.stats` does indeed reduce the